Worldwide Guide to Women in Leadership

 Liberal MP from 1997 and Chief Oppostition Whip from 2006. (b.
 1953-)

-2000-03 Parliamentary Secretary to the Minister of Human Resources Development Raymonde Folco
+2000-03 Parliamentary Secretary of Human Resources Development Raymonde Folco

 Liberal MP from 1997